aplteam/Tatin/docs/SyntaxReference.md

 Notes:

-* For every dependency this function performs a Registry scan
+* For every dependency this function performs a Registry scan, even if a Registry was specified.
 * Packages that were installed from ZIP files are just re-installed from their ZIP files without further ado.

 A> ### Registry scans